Table of Content

 Selenium Test Suite

-1. Record-Playback mode (Selenium IDE): Selenium Integrated Development Environment (IDE) is a Firefox plugin that allows software testers to record their test scenarios that can be used to develop test cases.
+Selenium Integrated Development Environment (IDE) is a Firefox plugin that allows software testers to record their test scenarios that can be used to develop test cases.
 It gives a simple Graphical User Interface (GUI) for recording user actions using, which can be used to learn how to use Selenium.
-This is supported only on Firefox browser.
+This is supported only on the Firefox browser.

 Selenium Test Life Cycle